 On the other hand, if the players keep failing scenarios because they're simply too difficult, consider making some adjustments to your designs instead of killing off the PCs and ending the game.
 You don't want to punish your players for design errors you've made!
 Generally speaking, players losing in this manner should be a result of poor choices and a string of really bad luck.

-When you create scenarios that are life-and-death, you should add a special option for defeated PCs to spend Karma to recover some lost HP, EP, or WP.
-Defeated PCs can choose to do this at the start of their turn (during the resolve effects portion of their draw phase); after recovering, they then take their full turn.
+When you create scenarios that are life-and-death, defeated PCs have the extra option to spend Karma to recover some lost HP (usually, 1/3 of their max rounded up).
+Defeated PCs can choose to do this at the start of their turn (during the resolve effects portion); after recovering, they then take their full turn.
 This can help avoid an untimely and unfortunate game-ending result so long as the PCs have enough Karma accumulated to keep going!

 PCs do need some time outside of scenarios to take care of other matters, of course.
 There are three primary activities PCs generally engage in outside of scenarios: resting, shopping, and freeform roleplay.